How Gov+ Cut CPA 81% and Reduced CPL 87% in 7 Days Without Increasing Budget

 Strategic Takeaway

 When acquisition costs are high, the instinct is to adjust creative.
-The real lever is structure.
+Often, the more important lever is structure.

 Align optimization events with user intent.
 Separate funnel stages clearly.
-Feed the algorithm sufficient signal before demanding revenue.
+Give the algorithm enough signal before expecting it to drive revenue.
+Creative still matters, but it performs best when the underlying architecture gives it room to work.

 Architecture drives efficiency.
 Spend follows structure.